Cryptacular/noshun/README.md

 # Noshun

-A CLI tool to quickly add things to the Activity Log and Tasks databases in Notion.
+A CLI tool to quickly add things to the Activity Log, Tasks and Wins databases in Notion.

 # Setup